DevExpress/XAF-Blazor-Kubernetes-example/README.md

 COPY nginx-selfsigned.key /etc/ssl/private/nginx-selfsigned.key
 ```

-During the image build, we copy the Nginx configuration file `nginx.conf`, and self-signed key and certificate pair to the container.
-Follow this article to learn how to create self-signed certificate for testing purporses: https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04.
+During the image build, we copy the Nginx configuration file `nginx.conf` and the self-signed key and certificate pair into the container.
+Follow this article to learn how to create a self-signed certificate for testing purposes: [How To Create a Self-Signed SSL Certificate for Nginx in Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04).

 The Nginx configuration file contains settings for listening port 443 over SSL and forwarding requests to the app server, and redirecting requests from port 80 tp port 443.